 Families with children should definitely check out the Lena Meijer Children’s Garden.
 There are interactive exhibits and sculptures where children can climb and explore.
 We even found a panda sculpture there!
 Your children can explore the log cabin with vintage toys, climb the four interconnected tree houses, and get lost in the Butterfly Maze.
 They will definitely have fun in this garden!

 After exploring the park, you’ll be wanting some grub!

 We’ve been to many a local market throughout our travels and this was definitely one of our favorites!
-We loved all the variety of food served in the market, from Slow’s BBQ (which is actually from Detroit), Asian food, Mexican cuisine, and even a juice bar!
+We loved all the variety of food served in Downtown Market, from Slow’s BBQ (which is actually from Detroit), Asian food, Mexican cuisine, and even a juice bar!